 Our kids are spread out in age – close to 4 years between the first two and 5.5 years between the next.
 We didn’t discuss this at the start of our marriage; my husband and I simply took our time and listened to when we felt ready to bring a new little person into the family.
 Losing my mom was extremely hard and also influenced the larger gap between my daughters.

 This also means that we ended up not having the four babies we had dreamed of because we were simply too tired to try for number four.
-Our kids are at very different life stages so never developed the friendships that might come with being closer in age (although I believe this gets easier as they all grow up).
+Our kids are at very different life stages so never developed the friendships that might come with being closer in age (Edited in 2019 to say that they now have built friendships with each other).

 Many years ago we chose to live on one salary apart from about 18 months when I ran a day-home to help pay off my massive student loans (paid off 12 years ago now).
 We’ve opted for a lot of second-hand: for vehicles, much of our furniture, clothing, and dishes even.
 We set financial goals, invest in our future, and live according to a values-based spending plan.
 We content ourselves with simple pleasures because this has allowed one of us to be home to make real food, maintain order and be present for the kids.